-min.png)

 Choose Weglot if:

-• Speed and simplicity are key: If you need to get a multilingual site up and running quickly, Weglot’s automatic translation and centralized management dashboard make the process much faster and more efficient.
+- Speed and simplicity are key: If you need to get a multilingual site up and running quickly, Weglot’s AI translation, customer AI Language Model, and centralized management dashboard make the process much faster and more efficient.

 Flow Ninja is an award-winning Webflow agency.
 If you need help implementing Localization or Weglot, or you just need consultation on which option is better for your business, feel free to reach out.